top of page

 At one point, Mangione appeared visibly wary of the growing police presence.
 “I don’t know what you guys are up to,” he said in the recording.
 Later, after roughly a dozen officers had converged on the restaurant, Mangione asked: “Can I ask why there’s so many cops here?”

-Prosecutors maintain the search was justified for officer safety and that Mangione’s statements were voluntary.
+Prosecutors maintained the search was justified for officer safety and that Mangione’s statements were voluntary.

 The courtroom remained packed throughout the day as journalists, legal observers, and members of the public closely followed testimony unfolding on the anniversary of Thompson’s killing.
-Outside the courthouse, camera crews lined the barricades while additional reporters monitored ongoing disputes over access to exhibits introduced during the hearing.
+Outside the courthouse during breaks, television crews lined the barricades while reporters refreshed court filings on their phones and traded updates about disputes over access to exhibits introduced during the hearing.

 A significant point of tension Thursday centered on transparency surrounding evidence presented in court.
 Earlier in the week, Justice Gregory Carro sealed exhibits shown during testimony, prompting objections from members of the press.
 By Thursday morning, however, the court indicated that certain approved materials would be released publicly through the Manhattan District Attorney’s office.